 “Flawed” is such an illusion, anyway — as much as this will ruffle the feathers of any type-A personalities reading this — because what it really is is the unmatched expectations of a behavior between two entities.
 When others (not just in my business team, but many people in general — and they are rampant!) expect you to be a certain way, and you simply don’t meet that expectation, they perceive you as flawed.

-When others expect you to be a certain way + you don't meet that expectation, they perceive you… Click To Tweet
+When others expect you to be a certain way + you don't meet that expectation, they perceive you as flawed.
+Click To Tweet

 When I would expect myself to perform at a certain level, and I didn’t, I then created the same illusion of myself.